tjyderrien/spp-extended-theory/LIPSS-database/README.md

 # How to match experimental data directly with L_spp ?

-1. Select a paper, extract the SEM pictures
+1. Select a paper, extract the SEM pictures using "Capture" tool in Linux.

-2. Set the scale (ImageJ manual ?
-Python auto? --> Scripted Python-ImageJ interfaced)
+2. In ImageJ: set the scale using "Analyse > Set scale."

+3. Installing the plugin OrientationJ (http://bigwww.epfl.ch/demo/orientation/).

-3. Capture the thickness of orientation distribution.
+4. Using OrientationJ > Orientation-Distribution tool, using the Fourier Gradient, capture the thickness of orientation distribution.

+5.

-4. Get metadata: magnification, distance / area of measurement, laser wavelength, material
+6. Get metadata: magnification, distance / area of measurement, laser wavelength, material

-5. Add the detailed data in ExperimentalData.csv files.
+7. Add the detailed data in ExperimentalData.csv files.

 TODO: put everything in one single file.
 Script will separate them per material for plotting (current GNUplot script).
 Change to Python.